 First impressions are key.

-Are you landing plenty of interviews, but falling short on second interviews and job offers?
+Are you landing plenty of job interviews, but falling short on second interviews and job offers?
 It's time to evaluate why.
-Aside from not being the right fit for a particular position, it could be that you're making a poor impression.
+Aside from not being the right fit for a particular position, it could be that you're making a poor first impression.

-The good news is it's possible to learn how to make a good impression in a job interview.
+The good news is it's possible to learn how to make a good first impression in a job interview.

-With that said, even if the first few moments of the interview aren't stellar due to nerves or a little bit of palm sweat, it is still possible for you to make a good impression for the remainder of the interview.
+With that said, even if the first few moments of the interview aren't stellar due to nerves or a little bit of palm sweat, it is still possible for you to make a great impression for the remainder of the interview.

 How to make a good impression at a job interview